williserdman/AREDN_site/README.md

 Next, connect the Pico to its AREDN node.
 Since we’re using the direct IP address, the Pico should not be affected by DNS propagation delays.
 However, it may produce an error if the API endpoint is not accessible, so it’s recommended to initialize and connect the Raspberry Pi before the Pico.

 Finally, connect your machine to its AREDN node.
 I found that it took about three minutes for the hostname to start resolving correctly.
 Nonetheless, the site should remain accessible via `http://IP:PORT`.

-#### Stepping Through the Code
-In this setup, the API runs at `http://mysite.local.mesh:3000/api`.
-The following code will demonstrate how data is being sent to the API.

-This full writeup provides a comprehensive guide to setting up a Raspberry Pi Pico with an AREDN network for remote data logging, covering everything from flashing the Pico to configuring the network and API.